US judge freezes New Mexico governor's gun ban | Law-Order

 US judge freezes New Mexico governor's gun ban

-Albuquerque is among the 10 most dangerous U.S. cities, based on FBI violent crime data.
-Lujan Grisham favors a ban on so-called semi-automatic assault weapons, among other gun control measures, and her office on Wednesday welcomed Keller's call for a special legislative session.
+The Democratic governor issued the suspension on firearm carry laws to create a "cooling-off period" for authorities to address solutions to the state's high rates of gun crime after several children were shot dead in recent weeks.
+“Over the past four days, I’ve seen more attention on resolving the crisis of gun violence than I have in the past four years," Lujan Grisham said in a statement after Urias' ruling.

-A federal judge in New Mexico on Wednesday issued a temporary restraining order against the state governor's ban on carrying guns in Albuquerque and its surrounding county, a move which threw the state into the center of the U.S. gun-rights debate.
-U.S. District Court Judge David Urias said Governor Michelle Lujan Grisham's 30-day suspension of concealed and open firearm carry rights went against a landmark U.S. Supreme Court ruling in June that people had a right to carry a gun outside their homes for self defense.
+A federal judge on Wednesday temporarily blocked a ban on carrying guns in New Mexico's largest city after the order by Governor Michelle Lujan Grisham threw the state into the center of the U.S. gun-rights debate.
+U.S. District Court Judge David Urias said the governor's 30-day suspension of concealed and open firearm carry rights in Albuquerque and its surrounding county went against a landmark U.S. Supreme Court ruling that people had a right to carry a gun outside their homes for self defense.

-"They just want the right to carry their guns," Urias said of the several plaintiffs who requested restraining orders against Lujan Grisham's Sept.
+"They just want the right to carry their guns," Urias, who was appointed by President Joe Biden, said of plaintiffs requesting a temporary restraining order on parts of Lujan Grisham's Sept.
 8 emergency public health order.
-The Democratic governor issued the suspension on firearm carry laws to offer a "cooling-off period" in which authorities could address solutions to the state's high rates of gun crime after several children were fatally shot.
+The Democratic governor issued the suspension on firearm carry laws to create a "cooling-off period" for authorities to address solutions to the state's high rates of gun crime after several children were shot dead in recent weeks.

-Lujan Grisham's order outraged gun-rights advocates and drew backlash from fellow Democrats and law enforcement officials, also Democrats, who called it unconstitutional.
-Gun control campaigners called the move "courageous" and the Catholic Archbishop of Santa Fe feared more value was being given to gun rights than the life of an 11-year-old boy shot dead last week in an apparent Albuquerque road rage incident.
+"Over the past four days, I've seen more attention on resolving the crisis of gun violence than I have in the past four years," Lujan Grisham said in a statement after Urias' ruling.
+Her order outraged gun-rights advocates and drew backlash from fellow Democrats and law enforcement officials who labeled it unconstitutional.

+Gun control campaigners called the move courageous and Santa Fe's Catholic Archbishop feared more value was being given to gun rights than the life of an 11-year-old boy killed last week in an apparent Albuquerque road rage incident.
+In the days after the gun ban, Albuquerque's mayor and Bernalillo County's sheriff both called for a special session of the state's legislature to deal with gun crime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)